 Finally, there are themes.
 This is the most fluid and flexible part of the system.
 It’s also where the system really shines.
 I’ll write a theme note when a connection between multiple places strikes me as interesting.
 Themes help connect ideas, or observations, places, experiences, or even trips themselves.

 Theme topics can be broad or specific, so there’s quite a bit of leeway here.
-One theme might focus on the decline of rural America, another might be observations about the migration of former slaves after the Civil War.
+One theme might focus on the decline of rural America, another might be observations on the migration of former slaves after the Civil War.
 Another might be small town ballparks, or roadside attractions along Route 66, or how local craft breweries often reclaim historic downtown buildings.
 Another theme might connect various trips I’ve taken.

 In the screenshot above, you’ll notice several links that point to various theme notes.
 Here’s a graph view of what that looks like for this specific note: